Opuntia decumbens was first described by Joseph de Salm-Reifferscheidt-Dyck and published in his Hortus Dyckensis ou Catalog des Plantes in 1834.

 Description

 Opuntia decumbens is a shrubby cactus with decumbent branches divided into flattened segments (pads) with purple or reddish pigmentation around the areoles.
-It can grow up to 20 inches (0.5 m) tall and often forms large colonies in its native habitat.
+It can grow up to 20 inches (0.5 m) tall and often forms large colonies in its natural habitat.
 The pads are obovate, elliptical, or broadly ovate, reaching up to 8 inches (20 cm) in length and 4 inches (10 cm) in width.
 Each areole bears a tuft of yellowish-brown glochids and 1 to 3, sometimes absent, whitish or yellowish to gray spines measuring up to 0.2 inches (0.5 cm) long.

 How to Grow and Care for Opuntia decumbens

-Soil: This cactus requires a soil mix that drains well.
-So, use a commercial cactus potting mix or create your own.
+Soil: This cactus requires a well-draining soil mix.
+You can use a commercial cactus potting mix or create your own.

 Watering: From spring to fall, water moderately and let the soil dry out completely before watering again.
 In most areas, rainfall will be enough for established plants.
 If potted, never let the container sit in water.
 During the winter, suspend the watering.